 Consider the signal level at the test point when choosing an instrument.
 The signal source used for injection must be able to supply appropriate frequencies and levels for each stage to be tested.
-For example, a typical superheterodyne receiver requires AF, IF and RF signals that vary from 6 V reducing the level of the injected signal as testing progresses through the circuit.
-Use suitable frequencies for each tested stage.
+For example, a typical superheterodyne receiver requires AF, IF and RF signals that vary from 6 V at AF, to 0.2 mV at RF.
+Each conversion stage used in a receiver requires another IF from the signal source.